-As well as our online surgeries, Birmingham Community Matters is holding webinars (online seminars), around setting up a community groups and fundraising.
+As well as our online surgeries, Birmingham Community Matters is holding small online group workshops, around setting up and running community groups, and fundraising.
+These informal sessions will have plenty of space for discussion and asking questions.
 We’ll take suggestions for other topics too.

 If you need support with video calling, we can help: just ask.

 Funding your group in 2021 (for groups in the Yardley constituency)